pulp-platform/ara/README.md

 Ara's parameters are centralized in the `config` folder, which provides several configurations to the vector machine.
 Please check `config/README.md` for more details.

-Prepend `config=chosen_ara_configuration` to your Makefile commands, or export the `ARA_CONFIGURATION` variable, to chose a configuration other than the `default` one.
+Prepend `config=chosen_ara_configuration` to your Makefile commands, or export the `ARA_CONFIGURATION` variable to choose a configuration other than the `default` one.

 ## Software